kmh11/blog/_posts/2019-06-26-replit-xss.md

 })
 ```

 There's a pretty glaring issue here &mdash; the message handler doesn't check the origin.
-This means we can stick this in an iframe in our own site and send any messages we want, including `evaljs` (which, per it's name, evaluates JavaScript).
+This means we can stick this in an iframe in our own site and send any messages we want, including `evaljs` (which, per its name, evaluates JavaScript).

 So this gives us full code execution on `replbox.repl.it`.
 The thing is that this is kind of useless; there is a session cookie on that domain, but I couldn't see anything it authenticated for.
 I messed around for a while trying to find stuff like a path I could host a service worker on, but all the user controlled content was under directories based on username and repl name.